Jean de Monluc

 Jean de Monluc, c.
 1508 to 12 April 1579, was a French nobleman, clergyman, diplomat and courtier.
 He was the second son of François de Lasseran de Massencome, a member of the Monluc family; and Françoise d' Estillac.
 His birthplace is unknown, but it has been observed that his parents spent a great deal of time at their favorite residence at Saint-Gemme in the commune of Saint-Puy near Condom.
 His elder brother Blaise de Montluc became a soldier and eventually Marshal of France (1574).

 Early career

-Jean began his religious career as a young Dominican novice, in either their Convent in Condom or the one in Agen.
+Montluc began his religious career as a young Dominican novice, in either their Convent in Condom or the one in Agen.
 From the beginning he showed outstanding talent as a public speaker.
 He was introduced to Queen Marguerite de Navarre, the sister of King Francis I of France, who often stayed in her chateau at Nérac, just north of Condom, and quickly became part of her entourage, abandoning his life as a Dominican friar.